 We currently have relationships with a limited number of suppliers for the manufacturing of plasmid, a component of our viral vectors and product candidates.
-We completed the fit-out of our first cGMP manufacturing facility in early 2018 and we completed the acquisition of the buildings for our second, large scale cGMP viral vector manufacturing facility and our first cGMP plasmid and DNA production facility in Shannon, Ireland in January 2021 to expand our manufacturing and supply chain capabilities.
-However, if we experience slowdowns or problems with our completed facility or the development and completion of our new facilities and are unable to establish or scale our internal manufacturing capabilities, we will need to continue to contract with manufacturers that can produce the preclinical, clinical and commercial supply of our products.
+We completed the fit-out of our first cGMP also have GMP manufacturing facility facilities in early 2018 London, United Kingdom and we completed the acquisition of the buildings for our second, large scale cGMP viral vector manufacturing facility and our first cGMP plasmid and DNA production facility in Shannon, Ireland, in January 2021 to expand which we expect can supply our manufacturing current clinical and preclinical programs, as well as our third party supply chain capabilities. obligations, through regulatory approval and, should they be approved, provide sufficient capacity for their commercial production.
+However, if we experience slowdowns or problems with our completed facility facilities or the development and completion of our new facilities and are unable to establish or scale our internal manufacturing capabilities, we will need to continue to contract with manufacturers that can produce the preclinical, clinical and commercial supply of our products.
 Each supplier may require licenses to manufacture such components if such processes are not owned by the supplier or in the public domain and we may be unable to transfer or sublicense the intellectual property rights we may have with respect to such activities.

 All entities involved in the preparation of therapeutics for clinical trials or commercial sale, including our existing contract manufacturers for components of our product candidates, are subject to extensive regulation.
-Components of a finished therapeutic product approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with cGMP.
+Components of a finished therapeutic product approved for commercial sale or used in late-stage clinical trials must be manufactured in accordance with cGMP, GMP.
 These regulations govern manufacturing processes and procedures (including record keeping) and the implementation and operation of quality systems to control and assure the quality of investigational products and products approved for sale.
 Poor control of production processes can lead to the introduction of adventitious agents or other contaminants, or to inadvertent changes in the properties or stability of our product candidates that may not be detectable in final product testing.
 We or our contract manufacturers must supply all necessary documentation in support of a BLA or MAA on a timely basis.
-Our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass a pre-approval inspection for compliance with the applicable regulations as a condition of regulatory approval of our product candidates or any of our other potential products.
-In addition, the regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates or our other potential products or the associated quality systems for compliance with the regulations applicable to the activities being conducted.
-If these facilities do not pass a pre-approval plant inspection, FDA, MHRA or other regulatory approval of the products will not be granted.
+Our Generally, our facilities and quality systems and the facilities and quality systems of some or all of our third-party contractors must pass successfully complete a pre-approval inspection for compliance with the applicable regulations as a condition of regulatory approval of our product candidates or any of our other potential products. the product candidates that we manufacture for third parties.
+In addition, the certain regulatory authorities may, at any time, audit or inspect a manufacturing facility involved with the preparation of our product candidates or our other potential products the product candidates that we manufacture for third parties or the associated quality systems for compliance with the regulations applicable, if and when approved, to the activities being conducted.
+If these facilities do not pass successfully complete a pre-approval plant inspection, FDA, MHRA or other regulatory approval of the products product candidates will not be granted.